 - St Richard’s hospital in Chichester.

-- easy accessibility
+- easy access to information

 - reduced travel time

 - less need for the patient to stay in hospital

 - earlier treatment